Rubusch/docker__linux/README.md

 # Docker: linux for patches

-A docker image for kernel patch development.
+A docker image for patch development.
 A ``build.sh`` script will in a second step clone a staging tree. ``configs`` and ``staging`` tree will be setup outside the container, but shared with the container.

 ## Build